 First, slow down and be prepared for the school bus to stop.
 Above all, understand that the sole purpose of a school bus is to transport precious cargo, our children.

-Let’s start with four basic features of school bus stopping laws that help drivers make the right decisions.
+A great place to start is understanding the basics.
+Here are four key features of school bus stopping laws that help drivers make the right decisions behind the wheel.

 School Bus Stop-Arm Rules for Amber or Yellow Lights on Buses